Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Introduction

+This paper is part of a series of papers applying techniques of noncommutative geometry in the settings of conformal geometry and noncommutative versions of conformal geometry (\emph{cf}.~\cite{PW:JNCG16, PW:AIM15} for other papers of this series).
+The present paper has two main results.

+The first main result is the reformulation of the local index formula in conformal geometry in such a way to take into account the action of conformal diffeomorphisms (Theorem~\ref{thm:LIF-Conformal-Geometry}).
+This is in the line of research initiated by Alain Connes and Henri Moscovici (see~\cite{CM:GAFA95, CM:TGNTQF, Mo:LIFTST}).
+In particular, the existence of such an index formula was hinted to by Moscovici (see~\cite[Remark~3.8]{Mo:LIFTST}).

-One main result of this paper is the reformulation of the local index formula in conformal-diffeomorphism invariant geometry (Theorem~\ref{thm:LIF-Conformal-Geometry}).
-Another main result is the construction and computation of a huge family of conformal invariants taking into account the action of the group of conformal-diffeomorphisms (Theorem~\ref{thm:conf.inv.formula.conj}).
-These conformal invariants are not of the same type as the conformal invariants considered by Alexakis~\cite{Al:DGCI} in his solution of the conjecture of Deser-Schwimmer~\cite{DS:GCCAAD}.
-However, there are closely related to conformal invariants exhibited by Branson-{\O}rsted~\cite{BO:CGGI} (see Remark~\ref{rmk:CI.Branson-Orsted}).
+The second main result is the construction and explicit computation of a whole new families of geometric conformal invariants attached with conformal diffeomorphisms (Theorem~\ref{thm:Confinv.main}).
+This includes conformal invariants associated with equivariant characteristic classes (Theorem~\ref{thm:Confinv.characteristic-classes}).
+These conformal invariants are not of the same type of the conformal invariants considered by Alexakis~\cite{Al:DGCI} in his proof of the conjecture of Deser-Schwimmer~\cite{DS:GCCAAD} on the characterization of global conformal invariants.
+Our conformal invariants take into account the action of the group of conformal diffeomorphisms, i.e., the conformal gauge group.
+This should of be of interest in the context of string theory and conformal gravity.
+In addition, our conformal invariants also shed new light on the conformal indices of Branson-{\O}rsted~\cite{BO:CM86, BO:DGA91} (see end of Section~\ref{sec:Conformal-Invariants}).

-The main aim of noncommutative geometry is to translate the classical tools of differential geometry into the operator theoretic language of quantum mechanics, so as to be able to deal with geometric situations whose noncommutative nature prevents us from using the classical tools of differential geometry~\cite{Co:NCG}.
-An example of such a noncommutative situation is provided by a group $G$ acting by diffeomorphisms on a manifold $M$.
-In general the quotient $M/G$ need not be Hausdorff, but in the framework of noncommutative geometry its algebra of smooth functions alway makes sense when realized as the (possibly noncommutative) crossed-product algebra $C^{\infty}(M)\rtimes G$ (see Section~\ref{sec:Conformal-CC-character} for a definition of this algebra).
-The trade of spaces for algebras is the main \emph{impetus} for noncommutative geometry.